 One time, I cooked a chili-garlic chicken dish for dinner and I had about six tablespoonfuls of thick and very rich sauce left.
 Instead of taking the pan to the sink, I dumped two cups of rice into the pan, added broth, stirred and turned on the stove.
 Instead of chili-garlic chicken with plain rice for dinner, it was chili-garlic chicken and rice.
 And it was good.
 Very good.
 And you need only one pan to cook everything in.

-- 1 and ½ k. of chicken (thighs and legs are recommended)
+- 1 and 1/2 kilos chicken (thighs and legs are recommended)

-- 3 to 4 c. of chicken broth
+- 3 to 4 cups chicken bone broth

-- 1 tsp. of chopped cilantro (optional but recommended)
+- 1 teaspoon cilantro chopped (optional but recommended)